TokenScript-Framework/papers/README.md

 Which will create the document output from the 3 ditamap files in the `out/` directory.

-4. (if you have the credential) Upload the documents to the current hosting website
+4. If you have the credential, you can upload the website to a web hosting account.

 ````
 $ lftp -c 'open cobalt.primarywebservers.com; mirror -R out/ ./'